Clusia: Uses

 The wood of Clusia is highly durable, and is sometimes used for roof construction.
 The latex and the floral resin have antiseptic properties and have been used to seal wounds.
 Dry latex is sometimes burned like incense in churches.
 A few species are grown as house plants, or, in tropical areas, as ornamental trees and shrubs.
 Examples are Clusia rosea, C. major and C. orthoneura.

 Selected species

+321 species are currently accepted.
+Selected species include: